Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Pairs and Layers EOD Results and Todays work:
   - Ólafur and Leonard
+      -the goal of today was finishing the managerUI file,
   - Iðunn and Pedro
       - The plan for us today is to finish the other parts missing in logic layer or the majority of it.
 If we do not finish we will leave connection testing until next week.
+      - We are working on the Properties Logic file and we hope to finish it today and start on the Maintenance Logic.
   - Grímur and Máni
+      -Today we are focusing on connecting our system.
+Connecting the Logic Layer to the Datalayer.

   TODO:
 - [ ] Create an independent Data Layer
   - [x] Data Layer Wrapper
   - [x] Maintenance DB connection
   - [x] Employee DB connection
   - [x] Properties DB connection
-  - [ ] Insert Return statements in DB
+  - [x] Insert Return statements in DB
-  - [ ] Implement a two file read system
+  - [x] Implement a two file read system
 - [ ] Create an independent Logic Layer
   - [x] Setup the classes
   - [x] Organizing the connections and wrappers
   - [x] Finishing the Employees Logic Layer
   - [x] Finish the Logic Layer Employee
   - [ ] Finish the Logic Layer Maintenance
-  - [ ] Finish the logic layer Properties
+  - [x] Finish the logic layer Properties
 - [ ] Create an independent UI Layer
+  - [x] Finish ContractorUI
-  - [ ] Split this into smaller taskss...
+  - [ ] Finish EmployeeUI
+  - [x] Finish ManagaerUI
-  - [ ] Split this into smaller taskss...
+  - [ ] Connecting the UI to Logic Layer
 - [ ] Successfully make Logic Layer talk to Data Layer
 - [ ] Successfully make UI Layer talk to Logic Layer
 - [ ] Test the system in its entirety

 # Vika 3